Curiosity Stop Special: Chat Bots

 Poncho was one of the first apps used to demonstrate Messenger’s new Send/Receive API.
 It’s a weather bot, and it wants to be your friend.
 You can ask Poncho questions like whether you should wear sunglasses today or what the weather’s going to be like this weekend, and it will send you alerts up to twice a day, if you want.
 The ambition is for Poncho to be able to talk to you about anything light-hearted, like you would with a mate, but it has to be taught what to say first.

 Not so for Quartz for iPhone, which is written by a bunch of (real) journalists.
-Quartz gets that chat bots are entirely new (and artificial) beast to work with.
+Quartz gets that chat bots are an entirely new (and artificial) beast to work with.
 If you want to create a chatty news app, you can’t just pull stories from your website and push them out to users.
 Using Quartz for iPhone is like having an ongoing conversation with your really bright mate.
-The app will text you news snippets, full of emojis and GIFs (obvs) but also serious stuff.
+The app will text you news snippets full of emojis and GIFs (obvs), but it will also send some serious stuff.
 If you want to hear more, you can just ask, or move on to the next story.
-You can also personalise what Quartz notifies you about, depending on what you’re into.
+You can also personalise what Quartz notifies you about depending on what you’re into.

-Discover the full range of chat bots on the market in our Curiosity Stop Special, from character-based bots like Miss Piggy on Messenger to functional apps like TacoBot.
+Discover the full range of chat bots on the market in our Curiosity Stop Special, which includes character-based bots like Miss Piggy on Messenger to functional apps like TacoBot.
 Then pray no one teaches one of them to write social innovation reports and blog posts.
 Gulp.